rosatrancoso/test1/README.md

-# test1
+# test_jupyter

-Set of notebooks for testing with https://gke.mybinder.org/
+Set of notebooks for portable testing with https://gke.mybinder.org/